-- Dynamics of poverty, malnutrition and well-being
+Dynamics of poverty, malnutrition and well-being

-- Policy, technological change and the structural transformation of low-income societies
+Policy, technological change and the structural transformation of low-income societies

-- Individual and market behavior under risk and uncertainty
+Individual and market behavior under risk and uncertainty

 Most of the group’s research relies on external funding from various agencies.
 Current research projects include:

 In collaboration with remote sensing and machine learning experts, and with financial support from USAID, a group of us at Cornell, IFPRI, St. Mary’s College, and the University of Alabama is working on developing accurate, intra-annual frequency estimates of poverty and undernutrition indicators using open access big data and machine learning methods so as to reduce the cost and delay in generating useful targeting indicators in a selection of low-income agrarian countries.
 This builds on broader, ongoing work with computer scientists, remote sensing specialists, and others in the new field of computational sustainability through Cornell’s Institute for Computational Sustainability.
 For more background on the field and the institute, see this video.

 Past major research projects include:

-- Work with the African Development Bank, the World Bank and others using the newly available Living Standards Measurement Surveys – Integrated Surveys on Agriculture (LSMS-ISA) to provide up-to-date, statistically representative descriptions and explanations of sub-Saharan African agricultural and rural economies under a project entitled Agriculture in Africa: Telling Facts from Myths.
+Work with the African Development Bank, the World Bank and others using the then-newly available Living Standards Measurement Surveys – Integrated Surveys on Agriculture (LSMS-ISA) to provide up-to-date, statistically representative descriptions and explanations of sub-Saharan African agricultural and rural economies under a project entitled Agriculture in Africa: Telling Facts from Myths.

-- Work with IFPRI and the Indira Gandhi Institute of Development Research, funded by 3ie, on India’s National Rural Employment Guarantee Scheme.
+Work with IFPRI and the Indira Gandhi Institute of Development Research, funded by 3ie, on India’s National Rural Employment Guarantee Scheme.

-- Work with colleagues at the University of North Carolina – Chapel Hill, IFPRI, Uganda’s National Agricultural Research Organization and Brown University on coupled soil and human well-being dynamics in Uganda, funded by the National Science Foundation.
+Work with colleagues at the University of North Carolina – Chapel Hill, IFPRI, Uganda’s National Agricultural Research Organization and Brown University on coupled soil and human well-being dynamics in Uganda, funded by the National Science Foundation.

-- A nearly decade-long research project on risk management among East African pastoralists, funded by the USAID-funded Global Livestock CRSP.
+A nearly decade-long research project on risk management among East African pastoralists, funded by the USAID-funded Global Livestock CRSP.
 Household panel data from our 2000-2 surveys are available on this site.

-- A multi-year project refining, applying and developing training materials on the Market Information and Food Insecurity Response Analysis (MIFIRA) framework for to help humanitarian agencies identify context-specific best responses to food insecurity.
+A multi-year project refining, applying and developing training materials on the Market Information and Food Insecurity Response Analysis (MIFIRA) framework for to help humanitarian agencies identify context-specific best responses to food insecurity.
 Initial efforts are in Kenya and Uganda in collaboration with Catholic Relief Services, CARE, the International Livestock Research Institute and the University of Nairobi, with funding from the USAID Assets and Market Access (AMA) CRSP.

-- A multi-year project in collaboration with multiple international development and relief agencies (Catholic Relief Services, Land O’Lakes International Division, Mercy Corps, World Vision) evaluating the impacts of local and regional procurement of food aid under the pilot program authorized by the 2008 Farm Bill.
+A multi-year project in collaboration with multiple international development and relief agencies (Catholic Relief Services, Land O’Lakes International Division, Mercy Corps, World Vision) evaluating the impacts of local and regional procurement of food aid under the pilot program authorized by the 2008 Farm Bill.
 The LRP Learning Alliance generated a wealth of data and published studies that have influenced subsequently policy proposals and programming.